kizzjs/kizz/README.md

     This is based on the content and path of each file.
     And great thanks to NaturalNode's general natural language facilities.

+    You can, of course, overwrite the tags by define `tags` in yaml front matter.

 - Powerful Theme System

     A theme is also a middleware (like plugins).